flywire/lo-p/docs/03-Examining.md

 only has to supply a property name when calling the method.
 This is illustrated in the OfficeInfo.java example in the "Office Tests/" folder:

-!!! note "Topics"
-    Examining
-Office; Getting and
-Setting Document
-Properties; Examining a
-Document for API
-Details; Examining a
-Document Using MRI
-Example folders: "Office
-Tests" and "Utils"

 // in OfficeInfo.java
 XComponentLoader loader = Lo.loadOffice();